01 | Talent Foundations: Art & Science

 Who do we help?
 Why?

-The more clearly we can define the purpose of the organization and role, the greater the chances that we find the right talent, onboard more fluidly (which means getting people productive faster and giving them a better perspective of the company), and increase employee success, growth, and retention.
+The more clearly we can define the purpose of the organization and role, the greater the chances that we find the right talent, on-board more fluidly and increase employee success, growth, and retention.

 Looking for help with alignment & clarity?
-Check out the previous post: Clarity @ Work to help get on the right path with the organization and role clarity.
+Check out the previous post: Clarity @ Work to help get on the right path.
 These exercises should help build the foundation of a job/position description.

 Foundation 02 | Compliance & Regulation